Frequently Asked Questions

 Q: What is orientation?

 A: Orientation is a required program for students (optional for parents) that helps them get ready for the start of school.
 At orientation, we will cover the topics that will help you prepare for and successfully navigate your first year at Ole Miss.
 You will also register for classes at the orientation session.
+More importantly, orientation is when you first get to experience what it’s like to be an Ole Miss student.
+You will meet other incoming and returning students, meet faculty and staff from across campus, take a campus tour, and register for your first semester of classes.

 Q: Do my parents have to come to orientation?